tueimage/8dm50-machine-learning/README.md

 # Machine Learning in Medical Imaging and Biology (8DM50)
 The course covers a number of machine learning methods and concepts, including state-of-the-art deep learning methods, with example applications in the medical imaging and computational biology domains.

 This GitHub page contains all the general information about the course and the study materials.
 The **Canvas** page of the course will be used only for sharing of course information that cannot be made public (e.g. Microsoft Teams links), submission of the practical work and posting questions to the instructors and teaching assistants (in the Discussion section).
+The students are highly encouraged to use the Discussion section in Canvas.
+All general questions (e.g. issues with setting up the programming environment, error messages etc., general methodology questions) should be posted in the Discussion section.

 ## Hybrid schedule due to the coronavirus pandemic
 The 2020 edition of the course will be given in a hybrid manner combining on-campus and on-line education.
 We have a limited capacity for around 30-35 students to attend the lectures on-campus.
 The lectures will also be streamed on-line via Microsoft Teams for the students that want to attend remotely.